You have to put your child in a properly fitted car seat or booster seat when travelling, no matter how short the journey is. This is the law.

 - it should be tight enough so that only two fingers can fit between the child's breastbone and the harness

-- you shouldn't be able to rotate or turn your fingers in that position
+- you should not be able to rotate or turn your fingers in that position

 Travelling in taxis

-Taxi drivers don't have to supply child car seats.
+Taxi drivers do not have to supply child car seats.
 They are exempt by law.
-But some taxi companies do provide car seats if you request them.
-You should check with the taxi company or use one that can provide you with a car seat.
+But some taxi companies do provide car seats if you ask for them.
+Check with the taxi company or use one that can provide you with a car seat.

 Otherwise, bringing your own car seat and fitting it correctly will keep your child safe when travelling in a taxi.

-You can carry a child under 3 years of age while sitting on a back seat of a taxi as long as you are wearing a seat belt.
-You should wear the seat belt around your child.
+A child under 3 years can be carried in the back seat of a taxi, if no car seat is available.
 But it is safer to use a car seat if you can.